2014 Toyota Prius c

 EPA ratings peg the mileage at 53/46 mpg City/Highway, or 50 mpg Combined.
 We averaged 50 mpg in mixed driving.
 A hyper-miler proudly broke 70 mpg, but the resulting driving style showed a lack of consideration and angered and frustrated other drivers.
 It's worth noting we can achieve 32 mpg in a 1-ton 4WD pickup using hyper-miler techniques.
 Despite our 50 mpg average we posted data display eco scores of just 16 to 33 out of 100.
 Let's hope Prius c drivers don't try to achieve perfect scores, at least not when they're in front of us.

 By comparison, a regular Prius gets an EPA-rated 51/48 mpg City/Highway, with the same 50 mpg Combined rating.
-The advantage in city mileage for the Prius c can be attributed primarily to its lighter weight, a smaller gas engine and lighter wheels and tires than used on the regular Prius.
-At higher speeds, the superior aerodynamics of the Prius account for its better highway economy (a longer car is easier to make aerodynamic).
+The advantage, particularly in city mileage, for the Prius c can be attributed primarily to its lighter weight, a smaller gas engine and lighter wheels and tires than used on the regular Prius.
+At higher speeds, we'd expect the superior aerodynamics of the standard Prius (a longer car is easier to make aerodynamic) to help even the score in real-world results.
 If you drive efficiently, using the onboard display or merely your brain, the Prius c achieves better mileage in slower conditions.
 Hybrids rarely achieve EPA-estimated numbers at the higher speeds of freeways and interstates due to aerodynamic drag.
 If you spend more miles driving at freeway speeds or if you haul around a lot of people (which will have less effect on the big car's performance than the smaller one's), then you'd be better off saving up the extra money for the Prius.

 The Prius c brake pedal triggers regeneration wherein the drivetrain uses the car's momentum to recharge the battery pack.
 For max economy you want to touch the pedal just enough to engage this function (and the brake lights); a hard press of the pedal engages the wheel brakes and your momentum, and the fuel that created it, is converted to heat.
 This is why the brake pedal feels light and touchy, a feeling you can learn to use to achieve peak efficiency.